Changes in the Border Crossing and Visa Requirements for Jordan from January 2016

 Border crossing and visa situation until now

 Until now, the situation has been as follows:

-- The Allenby and Beit Shean crossings will have the same procedures and pricing as before.
+The Allenby and Beit Shean crossings will have the same procedures and pricing as before.

-- Tourist Israel is one of the leading operators of tours from Israel to Petra, and as such we are happy to announce that we will continue to operate tours to Jordan every day as before.
+Tourist Israel is one of the leading operators of tours from Israel to Petra, and as such we are happy to announce that we will continue to operate tours to Jordan every day as before.

-- All tours will operate with no scheduling changes.
+All tours operate with no scheduling changes.
 Tours which previously crossed at the Arava Crossing will continue to do so, but for those who have not pre-arranged a visa in their country (no requirement), there will be a $60 border fee.

 The schedule on our website is updated, please review our tours to Petra from Israel and if you have any questions, do not hesitate to get in touch with our team who are happy to help.